Waivers for criminal convictions & ineligibilities

 Note: At the time of the interview, the applicant will be expected to pay the $160 NIV application fee in cash.
 The fee is non-refundable, even if the waiver is not approved.
 If the consular officer recommends the waiver for approval following the interview, the Consulate forwards the application to DHS, which makes the final decision on all waivers.
 Please note that the entire waiver process is taking 6 months, so plan accordingly.
 Please do not contact the Consulate or US Customs and Border Protection inquiring about the status of the waiver request except in case of an emergency need to travel.

 Once DHS has made its decision, the Consulate will notify the applicant either by phone or by e-mail.
-If the application has been approved, the applicant will be instructed to drop off their passport on Tuesdays or Fridays between 10 a.m. - 12 p.m. for visa printing.
-The passport and visa will be ready for pick up on the following Tuesday or Friday between 10 a.m. and 12 p.m.
+If the application has been approved, the applicant will be instructed to drop off their passport on Tuesdays or Fridays between 11 a.m. - 12 p.m. for visa printing.
+If your passport is dropped off on a Tuesday, your pickup day is the following Tuesday between 11 a.m. and 12 p.m.
+If your passport is dropped off on a Friday, your pickup day is the following Friday between 11: a.m. and 12 p.m. excepting US & Bermuda holidays.

 For any additional questions about the waiver process, please contact us at HamiltonConsulate@state.gov .